 WW2 Home Front, Air Raid Warden, ARP & Civil Defence Helmets & Markings

-During the second world war thousands of different markings were displayed on ARP, Civil Defence and home front helmets.
-Whilst a number of common markings (e.g. air raid warden 'W', first aid party 'FAP', ambulance 'A', etc) are often seen there exist hundreds of variations as well as unique markings from local authorities and factories.
 The sheer number and variety of markings found on Mk.
-II helmets (some Mk.
-I* helmets of first world war vintage were issued but in very small numbers) during the second world war could easily be a website unto itself.
-There is a book that covers hundreds of these helmets and markings - Helmets of the Home Front.
+II helmets (plus a small number of first world war vintage Mk.
+I* helmets) during the war could easily be a website unto itself.
+A book that covers hundreds of these helmets and markings is Helmets of the Home Front.

 Early-WW2 ARP / Civil Defence Helmet Diamond Ranks